Section 194R of Income Tax Act: Applicability, Provisions& TDS Deduction

 Section 194R Of Income Tax Act Overview

-Section 194R of the Income Tax Act has been introduced to tackle incorrect income furnishings.
+Section 194R of the Income Tax Act has been introduced to tackle incorrect income furnishing.
 It ensures tax is deducted before a benefit exceeding ₹20,000 is offered to a resident in a financial year.
-Section 194R thus helps in tax compliance and income transparency.
+Thus, Section 194R helps in tax compliance and income transparency.

 Besides this, the Income Tax Act has provisions that allow you to claim tax deductions and lower your tax liability.
 Learning about them can help you make informed decisions.
 Section 80D offers tax benefits to encourage investments in medical insurance.

-You can claim tax deductions of up to ₹25,000 in a financial year on health insurance premiums.
-This goes up to ₹50,000 for senior citizens.
-However, tax saving is just one advantage of a health insurance plan.
+You can claim tax deductions of up to ₹25,000 in a financial year on premiums on a health insurance policy in India.
+This deduction on medical health insurance plan premium goes up to ₹50,000 for senior citizens.
+However, tax saving is just one advantage of buying health insurance plans for a family.
 Other benefits worthy of a discussion include protection against various illnesses, access to quality healthcare services, financial support and peace of mind.

 Our hassle-free buying and claim procedures make us a trusted health insurance provider for millions of Indians.
 You can compare different plans on our website from the comfort of your home and buy health insurance online within a few minutes.